wako69420/iso-compressor/CONTRIBUTING.md

 # Contributing to PS1, PS2 & PSP ISO Compressor

-First off, thanks for checking out my project!
-I built this primarily for my own personal use, but I'm thrilled if it helps out the broader retro-gaming and emulation community.

-Since it's just me working on this, any help or contributions from the community are super appreciated!
+any help or contributions are super appreciated!

 ## How Can I Contribute?